bowlofeggs/rpick/README.md

 $ sudo dnf install rpick
 ```

-If you are on another operating system, you can install rpick by
+If you are not using Fedora, ```rpick``` is also
+[available on crates.io](https://crates.io/crates/rpick).
+You can install rpick this way by first
-[installing Rust](https://www.rust-lang.org/tools/install), and then using Rust's cargo tool:
+[installing Rust](https://www.rust-lang.org/tools/install), and then using Rust's cargo tool to
+install rpick:

 ```
 $ cargo install rpick